1. HOME

 3.2 Hearty Meat Lunches for Those Who Want a Filling Meal

-For those looking to recharge with energy during the cold winter, hearty meat dishes are highly recommended.
-We introduce popular, irresistible lunch options for meat lovers in Asakusa.
+For those looking to refuel during the cold winter, hearty meat dishes hit the spot.
+Below are popular lunch options for meat lovers in Asakusa.

 〇 Asakusa Gyukatsu